rgambord/c99-doc/doc/sections/6/5/2/5/index.rst

 .. _9899_6.5.2.5p16:

+.. container:: snum

+   :ref:`16 <9899_6.5.2.5p16>`

-:ref:`16 <9899_6.5.2.5p16>` EXAMPLE 8 Each compound literal creates only a single object in a given scope:
+EXAMPLE 8 Each compound literal creates only a single object in a given scope:

 ::